Not what you want?

 Personalize your custom “Iron” project by clicking the button next to your favorite “Iron” title below...

-鉄心石腸 is a Japanese proverb which suggest you should have the inner-strength and will as hard and steadfast as iron.
-It's the Japanese way to say, "stay strong." 鉄心石腸 is an especially uplifting thing to say to a person in distress or recovering from a disaster.
+It's the Japanese way of saying, “stay strong.”
+This is an especially uplifting thing to say to a person in distress or recovering from a disaster.
 It's kind of the survivor's creed.

-If you literally translate this, it means, "iron will, stone guts" or "iron heart, rock-hard bowels."
+If you literally translate this, it means “iron will, stone guts” or “iron heart, rock-hard bowels.”

 鐵拳 is a common theme used by various schools of martial arts.

-鐵 means "iron" but in some cases, can mean "indisputable."
+鐵 means “iron” but, in some cases, can mean “indisputable.”

 拳 means fist.